zmanian/gaia/spec.md

  - CommissionMax:  The maximum commission rate which this candidate can charge
  - CommissionChangeRate: The maximum daily change of the candidate commission
- - CommissionChangeToday: Counter for the amount of change to commission rate which has occured today, reset on the first block of each day (UTC time)
+ - CommissionChangeToday: Counter for the amount of change to commission rate which has occurred today, reset on the first block of each day (UTC time)
  - FeeShares: Cumulative counter for the amount of fees the candidate and its deligators are entitled too
  - FeeCommissionShares: Fee shares reserved for the candidate charged as